iorobertob/booking/README.md

 * add "add to cart" on home page
 * cart interface for phone.
 * empty booking bug
+* Delete button on home page is dangerous, move elsewhere or make a safety check
 * make an admin page for all the bookings / lent instances
 * cross to close alerts on modals.
 * Ask for email AND phone from borrowers